Accepting PhD Students

 PhD projects

-Orla's research focuses on corporate boards of directors, executive incentives, and sustainability governance.
-She is interested in aspects such as board leadership, board effectiveness, board composition, board structure, board diversity, board expertise, executive incentives, climate governance, and sustainability leadership.
-Orla is especially interested in the role that boards play in overseeing corporate sustainability strategies, with current projects examining the extent of climate competence on boards and the use of climate metrics in executive pay.
+Orla's research is in the area of corporate governance, with a particular focus on boards of directors and executive incentives.
+She is interested in aspects such as board leadership, board effectiveness, board composition, board structure, board diversity, board expertise, and executive incentives.
+Orla is especially interested in the role that boards play in overseeing organizational strategies, with current projects examining the extent of climate expertise and digital expertise on boards.
 Orla predominantly employs econometric models to analyze archival data.

 Personal profile